FabioRovai/Protein2Melody/README.md

 # Project sources

-This project is heavily inspired by this Ford Combs research, using librosa rather than pyaudio to play the final sound piece (colab friendly).
+This project is heavily inspired by this Ford Combs research https://levelup.gitconnected.com/turning-a-protein-into-music-with-python-ba655c694097

-https://levelup.gitconnected.com/turning-a-protein-into-music-with-python-ba655c694097
+replacing librosa to pyaudio in the final output (more colab friendly).

 https://github.com/yuma-m/synthesizer